Calhoun County DWI Guide

 Missing deadlines can have serious consequences for your DUI case.
 Here are the key deadlines to be aware of:

-• Court Appearance Date: You will receive a notice of your court appearance date.
-This is the date you must appear in court to answer the charges against you.
-Missing this date can result in a warrant being issued for your arrest.
+• Court Appearance Date: Your citation will list your initial court appearance date.
+It is crucial to appear in court on this date, or a warrant may be issued for your arrest.

 Local Resources